tomvothecoder/python-template-repo/README.rst

 *To save time and resources on build cycles, GitHub Actions has been configured to automatically skip jobs instead of re-executing based on the files that are committed.
-For example, if docs are committed, then the unit tests will not run.*
+For example, if docs are committed then the unit tests will not run.*

 Additional Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~